Solutions to bat issues in churches

 Cleaning of churches with large bat roosts can be demanding over the summer months when bats are most active.
 In some areas volunteers have been drawn from the congregation and local bat groups to sweep up droppings, the droppings make good fertiliser so the volunteers often take it home or donate it to the churchyard.

-In some instances, covering artefacts or installing purpose-built shelfs to collect droppings under a bat roost or a bat access point can reduce the impact or ease the burden of cleaning.
+In some instances, covering artefacts or installing purpose-built shelves to collect droppings under a bat roost or a bat access point can reduce the impact or ease the burden of cleaning.
+For advice on cleaning, you can download the free Bats in Churches Cleaning Guidance leaflet.

 In St Nicholas of Nether Winchendon in the Diocese of Oxford Bat group volunteers go in and deep clean the church at the end of each summer when the maternity roost of about 150 Natterer’s bats leaves.